mozerpol/learningRISC-V/README.md

 #### Pipelining for writing to memory <a name="pipelwrt"></a> [UP↑](#tof)

 From part [data flow of writing to memory](#dfwrtm) we know how the processor prepares data to be written to memory, but there is one more problem that I haven't written about...
 We have one bus for data and program (our processor is von Neumann architecture), so the value from the address which we would like to save in memory (only save, not execute) is also pulled to the pipeline.
-Because of this we must detect this value where is it and replace whit *nop* instruction.
+Because of this we must detect this value where is it and replace with *nop* instruction.
 For a better understanding of the problem, let's analyze the code from the table: <br/>
 | Line number: | Address in PC | Instruction | Instruction after assembling | Equivalent machine code |
 |:--:|:--:|:--:|:--:|:--:|
 | 1. | 0x00 | li x1, 10 | addi x1 x0 10 | 0x00a00093 |